Miladeb77/Y2_Genepanel_project/README.md

     retrieve_genes      Retrieve gene lists for specific R codes or patient IDs. compare_with_api    Compare the local PanelApp database with the latest API data. generate_bed        Generate BED file from Ensembl IDs.

-optional arguments:
     -h, --help            Use this to view commands

 #### Example: Retrieve Gene List